ysd0164/nr1-np1-shooter/README.md

 1. Please fork this repository

 2. Please create / copy USER key.
-You can create a key [here](https://one.newrelic.com/launcher/api-keys-ui.api-keys-launcher)
+You can create a key [here](https://one.newrelic.com/launcher/api-keys-ui.api-keys-launcher) and The USER key sould be generated for master acccount.

 3. Please create "Github Repository secret (Settings > Secrets > New repository secret)" Name=NR_USER_KEY Value=${YOUR USER KEY}

-4. Only first time, Please execute "Publish New Relic Application" action
+4. Only first time, Please execute "Publish New Relic Application" action.
+This task every time failed but you can ignore failure.

 ## Overview